Vestnik Sankt-Peterburgskogo Universiteta-Iskusstvovedenie

 Netherlands Yearbook for History of Art-Nederlands Kunsthistorisch Jaarboek

-Exploring the Depths of Artistic HeritageThe Netherlands Yearbook for History of Art-Nederlands Kunsthistorisch Jaarboek, published by BRILL, serves as a critical platform for scholarly discourse in the field of art history, specifically focusing on visual arts and performing arts.
+Navigating the Evolution of Art Through TimeThe Netherlands Yearbook for History of Art-Nederlands Kunsthistorisch Jaarboek, published by BRILL, serves as a critical platform for scholarly discourse in the field of art history, specifically focusing on visual arts and performing arts.
 With an ISSN of 0169-6726 and an E-ISSN of 2214-5966, this journal fosters a deeper understanding of historical contexts and contemporary issues within the art sector.
 Although currently categorized in the Q4 quartile of Visual Arts and Performing Arts, it provides valuable insights and promotes interdisciplinary studies that enrich the academic narrative surrounding art history.
 Researchers, professionals, and students alike will find this journal instrumental in accessing rigorous peer-reviewed articles, case studies, and critical essays that span converged years from 2002 to 2003, 2005 to 2006, 2008 to 2011, 2013 to 2017, and 2019 to 2022.
 As the realm of art history continues to evolve, this publication remains a vital resource for exploring the cultural significance and historical legacy of artistic practice.